camiloribeiro/cello/README.md

 -----------------
 The core idea is based on two tecniques and a lots of ideas:
-*The first one is the Page-Object Model that provide a way to make tests more maintainable *The second one is the record but not replay that allows people without programming skills generate automated regression tests in a easier and faster way
+*The first one is the Page-Object Model that provide a way to make tests more maintainable *The second one is the record but not replay that allows people without programming skills generate automated regression tests in an easier and faster way

 No one technique is required, but the first one is really recommended

 We still have to much work to do ( as you can see in right bellow in this document), but, if you want, you can fork it and have fun!

 It's STRONGLY recommended do not use it for comercial projects, because it will change too much and we never tested it in a real project.
 We recomend you use it to emulate a project and, if possible, return us you example to be added on our library.

 The way we choose to test our framework was . . . writing tests with it!
 This way we keep a stable version of it, we can overcome the limitations writing new features to cover the tests that wasn't working and build a library of examples to future users.